 Small outside, big inside

-Tiny as it is -- compared to a Smart ForTwo, the Fiat 500 is ten inches longer, ten inches narrower, and just over half the weight -- the 500 is rather spacious, provided your passenger keeps his elbows to himself.
+Tiny as it is -- compared to a Smart ForTwo, the Fiat 500 is ten inches longer, ten inches narrower, and just over half the weight -- the 500 is actually quite spacious, provided your passenger keeps his elbows to himself.
 The minimalistic front seats are surprisingly comfortable, and big (relatively speaking) windows and a lack of roof-crush regulations when the 500 was designed make for thin pillars and excellent visibility.
-I never did figure out how the seat belts worked, but I figured that if I did manage to collide with another car, they probably wouldn't help much anyway.
+I never did figure out how the seat belts worked, but I figured that if I collided with another car, they probably wouldn't help much anyway.

 The body-color dash may be a styling feature of the new 500, but it was an economic necessity on the original.
 Like other 500s, the R has a fabric sunroof, which not only lets in sun and wind, but also saves the cost and weight of a metal panel.
 The 500R reverted to the instrumentation of the original: A speedometer and nothing else.
 Instead of a tachometer, the speedo is marked to show the top end of 1st, 2nd, and 3rd gears (15, 25, and 40 MPH, respectively).
 There isn't even a gas gauge, just a small red light labeled benzina that glows when the tank gets low.
 Other warning lights include luci (lights), olio (oil), and generat (short for generatore -- generator).